Study Abroad Program Overview

-Qualified students are encouraged to extend their EAP participation to the fall or year options at Yonsei University
+Qualified students are encouraged to extend their UCEAP participation to the fall or year options at Yonsei University

-EAP students choose their own living arrangements: they can live on campus in an international dormitory or arrange their own accommodations.
+UCEAP students choose their own living arrangements: live on campus in the international dormitory or arrange your own accommodations.
+More information on housing

 Enjoy many cultural activities and excursions arranged by YISS and UCEAP.
-Past activities include trips to Busan and the DMZ; making kimchi; KPOP and Nanta performances; river rafting; and sporting events.
+Past activities include trips to Busan and the DMZ; Korean cooking; KPOP and Nanta performances; river rafting; and sporting events.
 You can also volunteer with the EAP Angels teaching English at Severance Children’s hospital.

-EAP students are supported by UC's network of EAP offices at every UC campus and partnerships with EAP host universities throughout the world.
-A local faculty member, who serves as the EAP Liaison Officer, administers EAP programs at Yonsei University along with a Study Center Coordinator.
+UCEAP students are supported by UC's network of study abroad offices at every UC campus and partnerships with UCEAP host universities throughout the world.
+A local faculty member, who serves as the UCEAP Liaison Officer, administers UCEAP programs at Yonsei University along with a Study Center Coordinator.
 They help students integrate into the culture of their host country and provide assistance with academics, housing, safety, and other issues.

 for program-specific details about host institutions, program structure, and courses; academic culture and conduct; internships, research, & independent study; units, exams, and grades; orientation; and housing.